ahmedsamehahmed55/Sorting-Algorithms/README.md

 # Sorting Algorithms Performance Benchmark

 This repository contains a **C++ program** that implements and benchmarks several classical sorting algorithms.
-It is designed to help students and developers **compare execution times** of different sorting methods on arrays under various conditions.
+It is designed to help **compare execution times** of different sorting methods on arrays under various conditions.

 ## Features